beckyrich/hrAgent/README.md

 #### Features at the company level

+- Show a list of companies
+  - Get master company and all locations based on the parent co.
+  - Get an individual location
 - candidates matched to companies
   - The client should be able to view candidates who have applied:
     - to the company for any role/job